Datsun 510: Later years

 The Datsun 510 model name continued in Canada and the U.S. from 1974 until 1981, but the vehicles which wore the badge were quite different from the original flagship 510s, with updated styling, solid rear axles, and rectangular headlights.
 The 1981 model had a 2.0L (L20B) engine rated at 96 HP.
 In 1982 the 510 was replaced by the (Nissan) Stanza.

 In 2013 and 2014, Nissan showed the Nissan Freeflow IDX and NISMO IDX at various auto shows, said to be influenced by the Datsun 510.

 Motorsport

 The 510 is best known in the United States for its competitiveness in the Trans Am Series under 2500cc class.
-Datsun won its class in 1971 and 1972.
+John Morton won the 1971 and 1972 championships driving Pete Brock's BRE Racing 510.
 The Datsun 510 remains one of the most popular production cars in numerous SCCA classes of amateur racing, partly due to Nissan Motor Corporation in USA's commitment to providing an extensive selection of common replacement parts from its many area parts distribution centers, special replacement parts from their master parts distribution center (based in Los Angeles), as well as parts from Nissan Motorsports, Nissan's performance division (based in Tennessee).

 The Datsun 1600 was also very competitive in the Australian Rally Championship with outright and class wins throughout the 70s and the 80s and currently in historic classes.